glauberss2007/DEVOPS-azure/terraform/readme.md

 The terrform state has sensitive information so you must no share it

 - Step 11 - Refactoring Terraform files - Variables, Main and Outputs

+  You can have multiples .tf files with any names and concate them

+to delete the resources created use the following comand

+    terraform destroy

-- Step 12 - Creating Terraform Project for Multiple IAM Users
+- Step 12 - Creating Terraform Project for Multiple IAM Users a new terraform project only needs a new folder

+create a new folder "02" for this project

+    insert provider informations

+use the previous main.tf only with provider

+use index and count to create multiples resources:

+      resource "aws_iam_user" "my_iam_user" {
+        count = 2
+        name = "my_iam_user_${cunt.index}"
+    }

+then, i the folder of the new project execute

+    terraform init

+    terraform apply

+PS: use terraform document to knows the resources types and their arguments as well how use it in the link https://registry.terraform.io/browse/providers

+increase the number of users editing main.tf file

+        resource "aws_iam_user" "my_iam_user" {
+            count = 3
+            name = "my_iam_user_${cunt.index}"
+    }

+then user "terraform apply" to confirm the one more user was created.

 - Step 13 - Playing with Terraform Commands - fmt, show and console

+open users on terraform console

+    terraform console

+    > aws_iam_user.my_iam_users

+or access a specific user onfiguraation using index

+    > aws_iam_user.my_iam_users[0].arn

+to confirm and validate the sintaxe of desired file use

+    terraform validate

+to format it in a clean code use (2 spaces or tab):

+    terraform fmt

+show what is in the satege

+    terraform show

+specifies the output of terraform file

+    terraform plan -o iam.tfplan

+and the apply with

+    terraform apply iam.tfplan

+Check the manual in https://www.terraform.io/docs/commands/apply.html to see more details of parameters

 - Step 14 - Recovering from Errors with Terraform
 - Step 15 - Understanding Variables in Terraform
 - Step 16 - Creating Terraform Project for Understanding List and Map